mmistakes/minimal-mistakes/_posts/2014-10-21-readability-feature-post.md

 ---
 layout: post
 title: "TEST: Post with Large Feature Image and Text"
-excerpt: "Custom written post descriptions are the way to go... if you're not lazy."
+excerpt: "Example Custom written post descriptions are the way to go... if you're not lazy."
 tags: [sample post, readability, test]
 comments: true
 image: